Umm al-Nasr Mosque

 The Umm al-Nasr Mosque (مسجد أم النصر), also known as the Beit Hanoun Mosque, is the oldest mosque in the Palestinian city of Beit Hanoun in the Gaza Strip.
-Located in the center of the city, the mosque was built in 1239 CE and heavily damaged in November 2023, during the Gaza war.
+It is located in the center of the city and was built in 1239 CE.
+The mosque was heavily damaged in the 2006 Israeli operation in Beit Hanoun and the Gaza war (2023–25).

 History

 The Umm al-Nasr Mosque was built in 1239 CE by the Ayyubids to commemorate their soldiers who had died in the battle on the mosque site between them and the Crusaders.
 The Ayyubids were victorious, hence the name Umm al-Nasr ("Mother of Victories").
 The inscription on the wall above the mosque entrance attributes the construction to Ayyubid sultan al-Adil II.

 The battle that is commemorated was not a major one, but in the history of later Crusades it was significant.
 Egyptian historian al-Maqrizi mentions that the battle occurred on November 13, 1239 and ended in an Egyptian (Ayyubid) victory.
 Crusader reports confirm al-Maqrizi's claim that Henry the Count of Bar, together with a thousand of his men, were killed in the hostilities.
 Further recorded is that 600 were taken prisoner, with most killed by their captors on the way to Egypt.

-On November 3, 2006, Palestinian militants holed up inside the mosque exchanged gunfire with Israeli forces.
-This was part of the larger 2006 Gaza–Israel conflict.
-The mosque was heavily damaged by the fighting.
-Many local women marched to protect the mosque and help the Palestinian militants escape, but were shot at by Israeli forces.
-This resulted in the deaths of two of the women and several of the militants.
-The damage to the mosque was condemned by UNRWA.
+Gaza–Israel conflict

-Israel-Hamas War
+On November 1, 2006, the Israeli military entered Beit Hanoun in response to rocket attacks.
+During the offensive, the Palestinian militants sheltered inside the mosque leading to a stand-off with the Israeli military, with the two sides exchanging fire.
+An armoured bulldozer was used to demolish part of the compound enclosing the mosque.
+Hundreds of local women marched to protect the mosque on November 3 and help the militants inside escape.
+Two women were killed and ten injured.
+The mosque itself sustained damage during the siege, and its roof collapsed.
+By the time the Israeli troops withdrew on November 7 only the minaret was left standing.
+UNRWA condemned the Israeli military activities in Beit Hanoun, including the damage to the mosque.

-During the Israel–Hamas war, in November 2023 Israel launched an intense bombing campaign of the Gaza Strip which left many of the mosques in the Gaza Strip damaged.
-After heavily damaging the Umm al-Nasr Mosque, Israel claimed Hamas militants were operating out of the mosque.
-Damage to the mosque led to accusations of Israel trying to destroy the cultural heritage of Palestine.
+During the Israel–Hamas war, in November 2023 Israel launched an intense bombing campaign of the Gaza Strip which destroyed or damaged nearly 1,000 mosques in the Gaza Strip.
+The Umm al-Nasr Mosque was amongst those damaged during the war.
+A report on the impact of the war on cultural heritage sites in the Gaza Strip described the damage as extensive and recorded bombing as bulldozer activity as the main causes.
+There have been accusations that Israel is intentionally destroying Palestine's cultural heritage.